aws-samples/load-test-for-emr-on-eks/README.md

 - Set up Grafana Dashboard:
     - Client the "+" icon from top right of the page after signed in -> click "Import dashboard";
-    - You can either use `Upload` or `Copy & Paste` the value of `./grafana/grafana-dashboard-template.json` and then click "Load";
+    - You can either use `Upload` or `Copy & Paste` the value of `./grafana/dashboard-template/spark-operator-dashbord.json` and then click "Load";
     - Select the data source, which align with the AMP connection that sets up above, eg: `Prometheus ws-xxxx.....`
+    - You may repeat above step to import more templates from `./grafana/dashboard-template/`;

-Please aware if the below charts are not working, which is expected, due to the kubelet will generate the large volume of metrics and it will boot prometheus memory usage.
+Please aware if the below charts are not working, which is expected due to the `kubelet` will generate the large volume of metrics and it will boost prometheus memory usage.
 - Prometheus Kubelet Metrics Series Count
 - Spark Operator Pod CPU Core Usage